slatinsky/DiscordChatExporter-frontend/backend/docker/README.md

 ```bash
 build.sh
 ```
-This helper file at the end of Dockerfile to automatically run the preprocessor and nginx after container is started.
+This helper file at the end of Dockerfile to run the container